gpiemont/pyeutils/README.md

 Also carefully read COPYRIGHT.NLM, for any use of downloaded data from NCBI System, publication and redistribution included.

-For a complete copyright policy have a look at https://www.nlm.nih.gov/copyright.html
+For a complete NLM copyright policy have a look at https://www.nlm.nih.gov/copyright.html